joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Group project

-In the last five weeks of the course, every student will be working on a single group project.
+In the last five weeks of the course, all students will be working on a single group project.
 I will define the project requirements and assign each student to a subgroup with a specific set of tasks.
 We will collaborate as a class to decide the deliverables after I have explained the project goals.

-Grades for the group project will be determined primarily on whether or not your group meets its deliverables.
+Grades for the group project will be determined primarily on whether or not the class meets its deliverables.
 20% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
 These ratings will be private and anonymous.

 The group project grading rubric is as follows, out of 10 points: